JalalAl-Tamimi/R-Techniques-in-Data-Analyses/README.md

 # R-Techniques in Data Analyses

+## Session 25-26 June 2019

+This [notebook](https://jalalal-tamimi.github.io/R-Techniques-in-Data-Analyses/Session_4-AnalysingData062019.nb.html) contains data and analyses used in a workshop I have presented at a HASS faculty R training workshop: [AdventuresInR](https://github.com/JalalAl-Tamimi/AdventuresInR) at Newcastle University (dates 25-26 June 2019).

+## Session 7-8 June 2018

-This is a session I ran within the HASS faculty R training workshop [AdventuresInR](https://github.com/JalalAl-Tamimi/AdventuresInR) at Newcastle University (dates 7-8 June 2018).
+This [notebook](https://jalalal-tamimi.github.io/R-Techniques-in-Data-Analyses/Session_4-AnalysingData062018.nb.html) contains data and analyses used in a workshop I have presented at a HASS faculty R training workshop: [AdventuresInR](https://github.com/JalalAl-Tamimi/AdventuresInR) at Newcastle University (dates 7-8 June 2018).

-This is the [notebook](Session_4-AnalysingData.nb.html) of the session